Walediwura/node-js-tutorial-app/README.md

    // e.g : localhost:3000/user/Kanyin/21/female.

-3. Expect a the app to return a JSON output of this format:
+3. Expect a this program to return a JSON output of this format:
 {"name":"Kanyin","age":"21","sex":"female"}